On the Fairness of Additive Welfarist Rules: Integer-Valued Instances

 ($\Rightarrow$) We show that $\lambda_c$ does not satisfy {\condintgeneral}b for $c > 1$.
 By \Cref{prop:integer_idengood_log,prop:condition_three_eqv}, $\lambda_c$ does not satisfy {\condintidengood}, and by \Cref{thm:integer_idengood}, there exists a positive-admitting integer-valued (identical-good) instance with $n \geq 2$ agents such that not every allocation chosen by the welfarist rule with $f$ is EF1.
 Then, by the contraposition of \Cref{prop:integer_general_sufficient}, $\lambda_c$ does not satisfy {\condintgeneral}b. \end{proof}

-On the other hand, leveraging {\condintgeneral}a, we show that the additive welfarist rule with function $h_c$ for $-1 \leq c < -1/2$ does \emph{not} guarantee EF1 for the class of all integer-valued instances.
+On the other hand, leveraging {\condintgeneral}a, we show that the additive welfarist rule with the modified harmonic function $h_c$ for $-1 \leq c < -1/2$ does \emph{not} guarantee EF1 for the class of all integer-valued instances.
 This stands in contrast to integer-valued identical-good instances (\Cref{prop:integer_idengood_harmonic}), binary instances (\Cref{prop:integer_idengood_implies_binary}), and integer-valued two-value instances (\Cref{prop:integer_twovalue_harmonic}).

 \begin{restatable}{proposition}{propintegergeneralharmonic} The function $h_c$ does not satisfy {\condintgeneral}a when $-1 \leq c < -1/2$. \end{restatable}

 To prove \Cref{prop:integer_general_harmonic}, we make use of the following lemma.